Building a Disciple-Making Culture

 Finally, it’s important to remember that strong cultures are created over time.
 Being committed to the basics for a long period of time can seem tedious, especially for leaders in our day, but creating culture happens by doing simple things repeatedly over time.

-One reply on “Building a Disciple-Making Culture”
+One response to “Building a Disciple-Making Culture”

 Leave a Reply